Scan Science and Technology

 This paper deals with an interval programming approach for an operational transportation problem, arising in a typical Agricultural Cooperative during the crop harvest time.
 More specifically, an interval programming model with uncertain coefficients occurred in the right-hand side and the objective function is developed for a single-period multi-trip planning of a heterogeneous fleet of vehicles, while satisfying the stochastic seed storage requests, represented as interval numbers.
 The proposed single-period interval programming model is conceived and implemented for a real life Agricultural Cooperative case study.

-Alexander Borst – 2nd expert on this subject based on the ideXlab platform
+Alexander Borst – One of the best experts on this subject based on the ideXlab platform.

 Colorado Farms with Women Principal Operators Compared with All Farms Colorado Farms with Women Principal OperatorsArea, 2013Co-Authors: James Barham, Debra Tropp, Kathleen Enterline, Jeff Farbman, Justin Fisk, Stacia Kiraly, Alison Blay-palmer, Karen Landman, Ivan Knezević, Alexander BorstAbstract: